jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

    using the date picker widget if you prefer.
 Just ensure you use the YYYY-MM-DD or YYYY format.
-2. Not all research data collections have a start and an end date.
+2. Not all research data collections have a start and end date.
 It may be that the research is ongoing and so you only have a start date.
 In this case, leave the **To:** field empty.

 Geospatial Location
 ````````````````````

 The Geospatial location is used to describe the region on Earth that is
 relevant to the research data.
-This is not a required field as not all datasets
+This is an optional field as not all datasets
 have a geospatial location.
-If this field is relevent to your research, there are three formats for adding geospatial data:
+If this field is relevant to your research, there are three formats for adding geospatial data:

 1. Provide a text description of the location - e.g. *30km SW of Port Douglas, Queensland, Australia*.
 2. Provide the ISO 3166-1 code for a country (http://www.iso.org/iso/home/standards/country_codes/iso-3166-1_decoding_table.htm).